tusharxoxoxo/rag-chat-storage/README.md

 1. **Docker daemon not running**: Make sure Docker Desktop is installed and running before using Docker option.

-2. **Import errors in gRPC files**: The generated gRPC files need relative imports.
-This has been fixed in the codebase.
+2. **Import errors in gRPC files**: The generated gRPC files need relative imports fixed.
+This is REQUIRED after running `make proto`.
+Use the provided `sed` commands in the setup instructions.

 3. **Services not starting**: Make sure all environment variables are set and each service is running in its own terminal.